harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 - We're going to go back in time and see how we've dealt with bundling over the ages -->

 ---
+layout: two-cols
+---

+# How to unite the ecosystem?

+---
 class: text-center